slackhq/slack-api-docs/methods/groups.unarchive.md

-This method unarchives a private group.
+This method unarchives a private channel.

 ## Arguments